 Install Monitored Smoke and CO Detection

 Monitored smoke and carbon monoxide detection adds potentially life-saving security to your home.
-For this reason, we recommend adding this protection when performing any security system upgrade.
+For this reason, we recommend adding this detection when performing any security system upgrade.
 We discussed earlier how a monitored burglar system sends for help when a security contact causes the alarm to activate.
 Likewise, monitored smoke and carbon monoxide detectors call for help upon activation.
-You have a couple different options for adding this protection to your home.
-Adding individual detectors provides spot protection at each location that you install them.
+You have a couple different options for adding this security to your home.
+Adding individual detectors provides spot detection at each location that you install them.

 Additionally, you also have the option of adding a wireless relay to monitor your smoke detectors.
 As we pointed out in our post on Residential Smoke Alarm Requirements, homes built after 1975 require a system of interconnected smoke alarms.
 This means that any individual alarm detecting smoke causes every other alarm to sound.
 If this requirement applies to your own home, we can easily monitor all of your smoke alarms with one device.

 The “Firefighter” wireless relay (pictured) detects the sound of a smoke alarm.
 It then relays a message to the alarm panel.
 The panel in turn calls the central station, who then dispatches the fire department.
 This automatic response to a fire emergency can save your home in the case of a fire in an empty house.
 More importantly, it can save the lives of those caught inside during a fire.
 The benefits of adding this detection equipment make it perhaps the very most important aspect of upgrading your home security system.